annaharri89/stitchCounterV2/README.md

 - allow users to add a description to their project/ instructions
 - you can import/export projects or your whole library (can back things)

 # IN GITHUB ISSUES
-- Do bottom navigation with library, settings, and import projects/library
 - rewrite single counter into compose screen
 - rewrite double counter into compose screen
 - rewrite settings into compose screen